BREAK INTO TOP PUBLICATIONS WITH A MARKETING STRATEGY THAT WORKS

 When it comes to pitching, most freelance writers struggle to catch the attention of busy editors.

-They end up unable to sell brilliant ideas that would have been perfect for the publications they’re pitching had they been able to communicate them effectively.
+They end up unable to sell brilliant ideas that would have been perfect for the publications they’re pitching had they known the few key elements that turn a pitch into an assignment.
+This leads to a stagnated career, a low income, and the belief that they're just not good at pitching.

 If you’d like a little help “figuring it all out” keep reading.